 The @BBC and the misuse of scare quotes

 Punctuation isn't usually something we comment on.
-As a general rule of thumb, the words used by media are so inappropriate that commenting on their misuse of scare quotes seems unnecessary.
+As a general rule, the words used by media are so inappropriate that commenting on their misuse of scare quotes seems unnecessary.
 Then we saw this tweet:

 We can't quite work out what the BBC was aiming for with scare quotes around the word killer.
 Wasim Azeem, the brother of Qandeel Baloch, has admitted to killing her.
 This fact is not in doubt.
 Had Azeem been arrested without confessing then it would have been appropriate to use the following: